saitama1899/grape_api_guide/README.md

 The point of this project is to learn how to use grape, define its tools, and as documentation for anyone who wants to understand how the core of the [main project](https://github.com/assimovt/badigeeks-api) will work.

 Good practices that I'll recommend following this project and any project:
-- Always try to write first the tests.
+- Always write first the (failure) tests.
 - Working and implementing little and functional steps everytime.
 - After that, commit and push with a clear description with that what you done.